-The importance of Sak Yant Tattoos in Thailand
+Unveiling the Significance of Sak Yant Tattoos in Thailand

-The ritual of Sak Yant tattoos
+The Ritual of Sak Yant Tattoos

-The most famous Muay Thai Tattoos – Sak Yant
+The most famous Muay Thai Tattoos – Sak Yant Tattoos

 Hah Taew – The 5 sacred lines

 One of the most famous Sak Yant Thai-tattoos is the Hah Taew tattoo.
 Each of the five lines has its own magic and sacred significance.
 Typically, they give the wearer protection against evil spirits, happiness and success.

 Gao Yord – 9 towers

 The Gao Yord tattoo is usually tattooed on the neck.
 The geometric design embodies the nine sacred peaks of Mount Meru and also includes Buddha symbols.
 The wearer of a Gao Yang Yord Sak is protected from evil spirits and experiencing happiness in life.

 Muay Thai Tiger Tattoo: The tiger is a symbol of power and strength.
 In addition, he is considered fearless.
 Precisely this are the reasons why this tattoo is very popular especially among Muay Thai fighters.

 Muay Thai Hanuman Tattoo (Hindu Monkey God)

 One of the most popular Muay Thai tattoos is that of Hanuman.
-This is the Hindu god of the monkeys and the bearer of this tattoo is blessed with courage and bravery.
+This is the Hindu god of the monkeys, and the bearer of this tattoo is blessed with courage and bravery.
 Hanuman is worshiped by many people as a symbol of strength, perseverance and devotion.

 Ganesha Tattoo (Hindu elephant god)

 Ganesha is a Hindu God who enjoys great popularity in Thailand.
 It is said that he has the ability to clear the way of obstacles.
-On the other hand, he is also able to place obstacles in the way of man who not pay homage to him.
-In addition, he is regarded as god of dance and as a good lover and is worn by many people as a symbol of protection.
+On the other hand, he is also able to place obstacles in the way of man who does not pay homage to him.
+In addition, he is regarded as God of dance and as a good lover and is worn by many people as a symbol of protection.

 Credits: A look at the variety of tattoos you can see at Tiger, and two local tattoo studios where guests can get inked.
 ‘Bamboo Tattoo’ and ‘Protection Tattoo’.
 Also featuring an in depth look at traditional Thai tattoos with Tiger’s Muay Boran & Krabi Krabong instructor Kru Oh.